 A.B., magna cum laude, Amherst College, Cognitive Science, 1985-1989

 Area(s) of Expertise

 Psycholinguistics, Computational Linguistics, Neurolinguistics

-Prof. Pearlmutter’s lab investigate how people produce and comprehend language, focusing on mental representations and processes related to dealing with sentences.
+Prof. Pearlmutter’s lab investigates how people produce and comprehend language, focusing on mental representations and processes related to dealing with sentences.
 Regarding language production, his lab examines how people choose a particular sequence of words to express some particular meaning that they wish to convey.
-Regarding language comprehension, Prof. Pearlmutter examine how people combine the meanings of a sequence of words (like the ones in this sentence) to construct the meaning of an entire sentence.
+Regarding language comprehension, Prof. Pearlmutter examines how people combine the meanings of a sequence of words (like the ones in this sentence) to construct the meaning of an entire sentence.